 A volunteer team of staff from Arjowiggins Graphic UK, took a day out of the office to donate their time to the conservation of Great Crested Newts.
 The team worked on Popley Ponds, a designated conservation site located just over a mile from their UK office.

-The team of eleven, including three volunteers from Marnel & Popley Conservation Volunteers, spent the day coppicing overgrown areas of the pond site whilst restoring and extending the perimeter hedge.
+The team of ten, including three volunteers from Marnel & Popley Conservation Volunteers, spent the day coppicing overgrown areas of the pond site and clearing an overgrown pond.
 The work resulted in increased accessibility to the pond for visitors and an improved habitat for the newts and other local wildlife, including other amphibians and reptiles.

 Great Crested Newts are dependent on both aquatic and terrestrial habitat only utilising aquatic habitat to breed.
 They often travel up to 500m from the breeding ponds.

 The conservation day follows the success of two previous annual volunteer days at the Popley site and a coppicing day at Great Sorrell’s Copse in Chineham.